-When something harmful or irritating affects a part of our body, there is a biological response to try to remove it, the signs and symptoms of inflammation, specifically acute inflammation, show that the body is trying to heal itself.
+When something harmful or irritating affects a part of our body, there is a biological response to try to remove it.
+The signs and symptoms of inflammation can be uncomfortable but are a show that the body is trying to heal itself.

 - Inflammation is the body's attempt at self-protection to remove harmful stimuli and begin the healing process.